-Steve jammed on his brakes when he saw the bag on the ground, we didn’t.
+Steve jammed on his brakes when he saw the bag on the ground, we didn’t see it.
 Paul and I kept biking down Keller.
 It looked like a bag holding garbage.
 Waiting for him at the Amery Depot Park, he yelled but we couldn’t hear him down past Dalley Dale’s Standard Station.

 “It’s a thousand dollars,” he yelled as he biked closer.
 “A thousand dollars!”